helium/HIP/00XX-linear-lockup-curve.md

 It would be simpler for all participants, reduce complexity, and improve equitability and the incentive to lock HNT, if a position of HNT locked for 6 months had the same associated amount of veHNT under all circumstances.

-Therefore, we propose to remove the special-case provision that a 6-month lockup receive a 1x veHNT multiplier, instead of the 12.5x multiplier implied by the linear decay function.
+Therefore, we propose to remove the special-case provision of HIP-51 that a 6-month lockup receive a 1x veHNT multiplier.
+Instead, it will receive the same implied by the linear decay function, which is approximately 12.5x.

 We also propose that the 6-month minimum lockup period be removed, and HNT holders be allowed to lock HNT for any desired period, including periods less than 6 months.

-Instead, veHNT will depend on locked HNT times lockup duration in a simple linear fashion.
+The implementation calculates veHNT with a granularity of 1 day.
+The maximum lockup duration, specified in HIP-51 as 48 months, corresponds to 1561 days.

-The amount of veHNT associated with a position of HNT locked for m months will be determined by the linear function
+The amount of veHNT associated with a position of HNT locked for d days will be determined by the linear function

-	veHNT(m) = m * 100 / 48
+	veHNT(d) = d * 100 / 1461

-such that a lockup period of 48 months receives a 100x veHNT multiplier, a lockup period of 6 months receives a 12.5x veHNT multiplier, and a lockup period of 1 month receives a 2.0833x veHNT multiplier.
+such that a lockup period of 1461 days receives a 100x veHNT multiplier, a lockup period of 6 months receives a roughly 12.5x veHNT multiplier, and a lockup period of 30 days receives a 2.0534x veHNT multiplier.

 ![veHNT curve HIP](https://user-images.githubusercontent.com/1608050/214618746-33cecad9-3de0-4e7c-a420-799347c476a2.png)

-The 6 month lockup period specified in HIP-51 for validator stakes that have not completed cooldown at L1 transition will continue to apply, but the associated validator HNT accounts will receive 12.5x veHNT, or 125,000 veHNT per 10,000 HNT validator stake, instead of 10,000 veHNT as specified in HIP-51.
+The 6 month lockup period specified in HIP-51 for validator stakes that have not completed cooldown at L1 transition will continue to apply, but the associated validator HNT accounts will receive approximately 12.5x veHNT, or 125,000 veHNT per 10,000 HNT validator stake, instead of 10,000 veHNT as specified in HIP-51.

 These 125,000 veHNT per validator will be subject to the 3x multiplier for staking in the initial 7-day landrush period after the Solana L1 transition, and thus the total veHNT issued to validator accounts will be 375,000.
 This will revert back to 125,000 at the end of the 6-month 3x multiplier bonus period, unless the lockup period is extended within the landrush period.